pashmaklang/parham/doc/commands.md

 # Parham Commandline usage

+General options:
+- `--help`: shows help of a command
+- `--version`: shows version of the Parham

 ## Command `show`
 You saw a basic usage for command `show` in the prevoius part.
 This command shows details of a package(s).